phreeghow/GoldSrc-map-sources-restored/README.md

 ## Notes

 - All maps were restored from decompiled `.bsp` files.
-- Common bugs like invalid brushes, misaligned textures, and broken entities were manually fixed.
+- Common issues like invalid brushes and misaligned textures were manually fixed.
-- Original game logic and layout are preserved as much as possible.
+- The original game logic and layout have been preserved as much as possible.
+- `func_detail` brush entities were used for optimization.

 ## License